ChrisCummins/chriscummins.github.io/_posts/2014-05-10-usability-testing.md

-As part of the evaluation of my project [pip-db](http://www.pip-db.org), I have been conducting usability tests with volunteer biology students and a couple of other stagglers who I managed to coerce into helping.
+As part of the evaluation of my project [pip-db](http://www.pip-db.org), I have been conducting usability tests with volunteer biology students and a couple of other stragglers who I managed to coerce into helping.
 It has been an incredibly educational experience, so I recorded notes on how each test went and have compiled a list of tips based on my findings: